Microenterprise Tax Credit Guide

 The Act requires that the following eligibility requirements be met at the time of application:

-• The microbusiness cannot exceed five full-time equivalent (FTE) employees at the time of application.
-DOR requires that the applicant provide documentation to show the total hours paid during the pay period that includes the first business day of the application year, or the date of application, whichever is later.
+- The microbusiness cannot exceed five full-time equivalent (FTE) employees at the time of application.
+DOR requires that the applicant provide documentation to show the total hours paid for the most recently completed pay period when the application is submitted.
 DOR may request payroll registers for additional periods.

 Note: The number of full-time equivalent employees does not equal the number of individuals employed in many cases.
 A part-time employee equals less than one equivalent employee.
 An employee who worked overtime may equal more than one equivalent employee.